mendix/docs/content/refguide/metrics.md

 #### type

-Type of the filter to apply.
-Currently supported type is, <br>
+The type of filter to apply.
+Currently we support the following:

-`nameStartsWith` : Filters the metric if it is started with the given name
+* `nameStartsWith` : Filters the metric if it begins with the given values.

 #### result

-Result of applying the filter.
-If the filter matches the criteria, the mentioned result will be applied to the metric.
-Supported values are: `accept` (or) `deny`
+The result of applying the filter.
+If the filter matches the criteria, the result value will be applied to the metric.
+Supported values are: `accept` (or) `deny`.

 #### values

-List of values to be applied in the given filter type
+A list of values to be applied in the given filter type.

 ##### Example 1